Test Smart: Tips and Tricks to Ace the Test

 - “I feel like the questions try to trick you.”

 For so many of us, these are real fears.
 When faced with these fears, our fight or flight response kicks in.
 We have two choices:

 - We can throw up our hands and declare, “That’s it!
 I just can’t do it!”

 - We can learn tools to take down those fears and give us the confidence we need to push on and succeed.

 Just by clicking on this article, you’re choosing, not to fly, but to fight!
 That’s the first–and one of the hardest–steps to take on your journey of education.
 Making the decision to pursue your dreams is a huge accomplishment all on its own, so congratulations on taking that step today!

 The best way to move on from your fears is to get to know the test.
 If you know it inside and out, it won’t be as scary, and passing will start to seem much easier.

-Depending on what state you live in, you’ll be taking the GED® Test, the HiSET® Exam, or the TASC Test.
+Depending on what state you live in, you’ll be taking the GED® Test or the HiSET® Exam.
 It helps to know more about which test you’ll be taking, so be sure to find out which test you’ll take and learn more about what it takes to pass it.

 When it comes to any of the HSE tests, the common thread is reading.